awilwayco/SwampBlimps/README.md

 ## Communication
 The basestation uses a communication network called ROS 2 to publish and subscribe to data.
 When data is being published (sent) by a device with ROS 2, other devices with ROS 2 can subscribe (access) that data.
 For our use case, this allows the basestation to know when a blimp is online since a blimp ID is being published by the blimps, which the basestation subscribes to.
 This communication network allows for bidirectional communication between the basestation and blimps.

-In terms of communication between the frontend and backend for the basestation, we use Flask's SocketIO library in order to have ROS 2 data appear on our UI.
+In terms of communication between the frontend and backend for the basestation, we use Flask's SocketIO library to have ROS 2 data appear on our UI.
 <p align="center">

 ![Communication](https://github.com/awilwayco/SwampBlimps/assets/56363833/e5745c57-0006-4671-ab2f-39ad85e8a0d8)